mattzcarey/gorilla/berkeley-function-call-leaderboard/README.md

 ```

 If you are running any proprietary models, make sure the model API keys are included in your `.env` file.
 Models like GPT, Claude, Mistral, Gemini, Nova, will require them.

+You can also configure the following optional environment variables:

+- `BFCL_DATA_DIR`: Override the default data directory (default: "data").
+This allows you to use a different directory for test data, such as a sampled subset.

 ### API Keys for Executable Test Categories